OliverSampat/Swift2-Based-on-NewDOS/README.txt

 if a program crashes the OS or dosent start, this means the application isnt finished and is still in development Version 1.2
  Swift Technologies
+ All 'Copyrights' arnt real and are there for Authenicicty